tc39/proposal-do-expressions/README.md

 ### Conflict with `do-while`

 `do` expressions are prohibited in contexts in which statements are legal.
-In such contexts you can just use a normal block.
+In such contexts you can just use a normal block or enclose the `do` expression in parentheses.

 ### B.3.3 function hoisting